 The term "bioidentical" hormone therapy has been used to refer to hormones derived from plants prepared individually for patients at compounding pharmacies.
 Some FDA approved prescription products are also "bioidentical" in the true sense of the word.
 Some doctors feel that compounded "bioidentical" hormone products are safer, but the US FDA does not approve these products.

-Herbal Supplements to Ease Menopause Symptoms
+Herbal Supplements That Have Been Suggested to Ease Menopause Symptoms

 - Black cohosh